Akshatha-Shenoy/PdscSynth/Readme.md

-Please visit on or after 27th May.
+Please visit on or after 27th May for your perusal.